tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/HelpRegions.md

 An external station always belongs to a *region* and the waybill destination will have the region colour.
 - Any **other destination** outside the layout.
 These require geographical skills to know which *region* the destination belongs to.

+The *waybills* you can create with the Module Registry uses *regions* to select colours of origin and destination, and also for detect when freights are international.
+Then waybills will be bi-language and also contains the flag of the destination country.
+So *regions* are an important concept in the Module Registry.